RGBProd/nodeverse/README.md

 ## AnYtHiNG ElSe?!???
 Yes, this project is under the Apache-2.0 License.
 If you do not know what that is..
 Just check it.

+# What, this project is archived ???
+Why ???
+The project is archived because DaKux leaved the team, and me, Rix56, it's too much work for me to do this alone.

+Now, goodbye.